SwayamSahoo11742/SwayamSahoo11742.github.io/scopul.md

 # Scopul Class

+## Overview
-The Scopul class is a class for manipulating and generating music files.
+The Scopul class is a class for creating, analyzing, and generating MIDI files.
+It can read MIDI files, extract information such as tempo, time signature, and parts, and generate pdf and musicxml files.
+The class provides properties and methods to perform these tasks, making it a versatile tool for working with music files.

 ## Class Properties